-The answer is simply, and perhaps sadly, I don’t know.
+My answer is simply, and perhaps sadly, I do not know.

 Some of it is.
 Much of it isn’t.
-That’s my first guess.
+That’s my first attempt at an answer.

 But how do I know?
 I can hardly tell what my life is, or could be.
 The idea of “my” life has been buried so far under layers and layers of other lives it seems distorted, colored, mangled, and voiceless.

 Palmer says that letting one’s life speak means endeavoring to live the life that wants to live in you.